Applications for the 2016 fellowship are now open.

 The participants say that this program helps to advance their careers because they have gained international experience and learned new digital skills.

-The 2015 fellowship is sponsored by the Ford Foundation, the Samuel I. Newhouse Foundation, the Scripps Howard Foundation, the Brooks and Joan Fortune Family Foundation and United Airlines.
+The 2016 fellowship is sponsored by the Ford Foundation.
+Previous fellowships have been sponsored by the Ford Foundation, the Samuel I. Newhouse Foundation, the Scripps Howard Foundation, the Brooks and Joan Fortune Family Foundation and United Airlines.